CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly communicates when to use the skill with explicit trigger phrases and a well-defined 'when' clause.
-Its main weakness is that the 'what' portion could be more specific about the concrete actions performed (e.g., identifying methodological issues, evaluating experimental design, checking logical consistency).
+This is a solid description that clearly communicates both what the skill does and when to use it, with good trigger term coverage.
+The main weakness is that the 'what' portion could be more specific about the concrete actions performed (e.g., identifying methodological issues, evaluating experimental design, checking logical consistency).
 Overall it performs well for skill selection purposes.

 Suggestions